Izi-27/Sentinel/README.md

 git clone https://github.com/your-username/sentinel.git
 cd sentinel

-# Install dependencies
+# Install dependencies for the web app
-npm run setup
+cd sentinel
+pnpm install

-# Start development environment
+# Start the development server
-npm run dev
+pnpm dev
 ```

+### Extension Development

+To load the browser extension for development:

+1. Open Chrome and navigate to `chrome://extensions`
+2. Enable "Developer mode" in the top right
+3. Click "Load unpacked" and select the `extension/` folder from the project root
+4. The extension will be loaded and available in the browser

-🎯 Usage
+## 🎯 Usage

-Web App
+### Web Application

-1. Navigate to the web application
+1. Navigate to `http://localhost:3000` (after running `pnpm dev` in `sentinel/`)
-2. Paste a contract address
+2. Paste a contract address in the interface
 3. View the risk assessment report

-Browser Extension
+### Browser Extension

-1. Install the extension from Chrome Web Store
+1. Load the extension as described in Extension Development
-2. Visit any DeFi dApp
+2. Visit supported DeFi sites (e.g., Uniswap or OpenSea)
-3. See risk scores directly in the UI
+3. The extension will inject risk scores into the UI

-This project is part of the Polygon Buildathon with the following roadmap:

-## Roadmap
+## 📈 Current Status
-Phase 1: Sprint to Funding (Waves 1-5)

-Wave 1-2: Foundation & Setup

-1. Develop a basic React dApp UI for contract address input.
-2. Create a Node.js/Express backend API.
-3. Integrate with PolygonScan API to fetch contract code.
-4. Build a rule-based classifier to detect 3-5 common vulnerabilities (e.g., unlimited approval).
-5. Display a simple risk score (Green/Yellow/Red) on the dApp.
-6. Deploy the full stack on a testnet.

-Wave 3-4: Build & Optimize

-1. Develop and publish a Chrome extension MVP that injects the risk score into popular DeFi UIs.
-2. Replace the rule-based classifier with a fine-tuned open-source LLM (e.g., Llama 3) for analysis.
-3. Add a "Transaction Simulation" feature to check for potential MEV/front-running.
-4. Implement user accounts to save scan history.
-5. Launch a waitlist and acquire the first 100 active users.

-Wave 5: Pitch & Raise

-1. Compile all data (user growth, scans performed, vulnerabilities found).
-2. Finalize the pitch deck and demo video.
-3. Execute VC meetings facilitated by Polygon.
-4. Secure initial funding.

-Phase 2: Scale & Expand (Waves 6-10)

-Wave 6-7: Product Expansion

-1. Develop a "Portfolio Scanner" that analyzes a wallet's entire approved contract risk.
-2. Launch a premium subscription with advanced features (real-time exploit alerts).
-3. Form partnerships with 2-3 established DeFi protocols on Polygon.

-Wave 8-9: Monetization & Growth

-1. Launch a B2B API for other dApps and wallets to integrate our scoring.
-2. Implement the full freemium business model and fee structure.
-3. Run a targeted marketing campaign to reach 1,000+ daily active users.

-Wave 10: Enterprise Ready

-1. Develop an enterprise dashboard for VC firms and trading desks.
-2. Pass a third-party security audit for the entire system.
-3. Present the scaled product at a major event (e.g., ETHDenver).
+This project is in early development as part of the Polygon Buildathon.
+The current implementation includes a basic Next.js web app with an audit API route and a Chrome extension for DeFi integration.
+Future phases may expand features like advanced AI analysis, transaction simulation, and portfolio scanning.

 🤝 Contributing